collinscd23/collinscd23.github.io/_posts/2023-12-12-Data and Cleaning.md

 ## Data Collection & Cleaning
 The data collection was fairly simple and easy to clean given that the NBA website and API provide great data.
 It was a bit challenging finding the the excat URL for the page, but after looking thorugh the web HTML and i was able to get waht i needed.
 I chose to keep stats provided in the tables, but later ended up cleaning a few off.
 And then added a few ratios further down the line.
 One ratio was the possession stat.
-This took into account Field Goal Attempt (FGA), Offensive Rebound (OREB), Turnover (TOV), and Freethrow Attempt (FTA) to create essentially a Possession.
+This took into account Field Goal Attempt ('FGA'), Offensive Rebound ('OREB'), Turnover ('TOV'), and Freethrow Attempt ('FTA') to create essentially a Possession.
 Then I also made adjustments to turn a number of given stats into percentages.
 I used a time loop aswell to not over use the site and keep the extraction spaced over a timly manner.

 The first step was changing the year to an integer which would make future analysis easier.
 Then I went ahead and made some team adjustments.
 Standardizing team names by replacing 'NOP' and 'NOH' with 'NO' in the 'TEAM' column.
 This refers to the New Orleans team name change.